flaf/miscellaneous/puppet/modules/pxeserver/README.md

 * `tags_excluded` and `tags_included` not yet token into account.
 * Update the README.
 * Some variables needs to be ckecked.
+* Some data which belong to other modules are retrieved via a lookup function but should be retrieved via the params classes of these modules, when they will be implemented.